dtortorella/dtortorella.github.io/index.md

 title: Domenico Tortorella
 ---

 Domenico Tortorella received the BSc in computer engineering from the University of Salerno, Italy, in 2017, and the MSc in computer science from the University of Pisa, Italy, in 2020.
-Currently, he is a PhD student in computer science at the University of Pisa under the supervision of prof. Alessio Micheli, working within the Computational Intelligence and Machine Learning research group ([CIML](https://ciml.di.unipi.it/)) at the Department of Computer Science.
+Currently, he is a PhD student in computer science at the University of Pisa under the supervision of prof. Alessio Micheli, working within the Computational Intelligence and Machine Learning research group ([CIML](https://ciml.di.unipi.it/)) at the Department of Computer Science, and a research fellow for the Future AI Research ([FAIR](https://fondazione-fair.it/)) project.

 # Research topics
 - Machine learning for graphs